blowb/blowb-doc/setup-host/docker.rst

    sudo sed -i '/OPTIONS=/s/--selinux-enabled//' /etc/sysconfig/docker

-On some Red Hat systems, a service ``docker-storage-setup`` is available on the system (you can check this by executing ``systemctl | grep docker-storage-setup``).
-In this case, you need to disable it:
+On some variants of RHEL, a service ``docker-storage-setup`` is available on the system (you can check this by executing ``systemctl | grep docker-storage-setup``).
+In this case, we need to disable it:
 ::

    sudo systemctl disable docker-storage-setup